 Private aviation notes from Capt.
 Charles Lindberg

-34 years ago, during my stay in Miami (April 1980), I spotted several Convair 880’s.
-For example; Gulfstream American N817AJ and N819AJ both without any livery nor titles, Gulfstream Am.
-AN-BIA and BIB in Lanica colours and both stored, Gulfstream Am.
-N880NW ex Delta Airlines colour, N8811E of Monarch Aviation and operational during that month, the stored N880JT of International Air Lease with Indy Air titles, N8815E of Groth Air and finally the wreck N5865 of Trine Inc.
+Thirty-four years ago, during my stay in Miami (April 1980), I spotted several Convair 880's.
+For example, Gulfstream American N817AJ and N819AJ, both without any livery nor titles, Gulfstream Am.
+AN-BIA and BIB in Lanica colors and both stored, Gulfstream Am.
+N880NW ex-Delta Airlines color, N8811E of Monarch Aviation and operational during that month, the stored N880JT of International Air Lease with Indy Air titles, N8815E Groth Air, and finally the wreck N5865 of Trine Inc.

-On facebook, I enjoyed a very interesting conversations with Captain Charles Lindberg about his Convair 880 adventures.
+On Facebook, I enjoyed a fascinating conversation with Captain Charles Lindberg about his Convair 880 adventures.
 Following is an extract of this conversation.

 How did you get connected to the Convair 880?

 At one time I was connected with Bahamas World and I used Convair 880 N55NW to run a number of pax charters around the Caribbean before I bought the airplane the following year.
 Bahamas World was an interesting operator, 707s, DC8s and 880s!
 Charters were mostly junkets to Nassau but I also ran a few charters to places like Barbados and one to Honduras!